Biometric System Insights: Explanation of Security Features

 Testing and Evaluation Tools

-• Biometric accuracy benchmarking software
+• Biometric accuracy benchmarking tools

 • False Acceptance Rate (FAR) calculators